 Before he was a head coach, Schottenheimer served as an assistant coach for Bill Arnsparger, John McVay, Monte Clark, and Sam Rutigliano.
 Five of these years were spent on Rutigliano's coaching staff.
 During his time as head coach, twelve assistant coaches, (Bill Cowher, Lindy Infante, Marc Trestman, Bruce Arians, Tony Dungy, Herman Edwards, Mike McCarthy, Gunther Cunningham, Hue Jackson, Tony Sparano, Cam Cameron, and Rob Chudzinski) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 650-561-5 in the regular season and 38-35 in the playoffs during their seventy-seven seasons as head coach after serving on his coaching staffs.
+His coaching tree has combined for a record of 650-561-5 in the regular season and 38-35 in the playoffs during their seventy-nine seasons as head coach after serving on his coaching staffs.
 The coaching tree has combined for four championships, most recently in 2020 by the Tampa Bay Buccaneers, led by Bruce Arians.

 Schottenheimer played linebacker while at college.

+Schottenheimer was born on Thursday, September 23, 1943 in Canonsburg, Pennsylvania.
 He married his wife, Pat, in 1968.
 The couple had two children, a daughter, Kristen, and a son, Brian.
 Brian also has worked as an NFL coach, as has Schottenheimer's younger brother Kurt.
 He was diagnosed with Alzheimer's disease in 2011 and made the diagnosis public in 2016.
 He died on February 8, 2021 at the age of 77 years old.